 The Group has overseas subsidiaries which operate in the United States and whose expenses are mainly denominated in US\$.
 Foreign exchange risk is inherent in the Group and Company's activities and is accepted as such.
-The majority of Company expenses are denominated in pounds sterling.
+Some of the Company's expenses are denominated in US Dollars.
 The effect of a 10% strengthening or weakening of the US dollar against sterling at the reporting date on the sterling denominated balances would, all other variables held constant, not result in a significant exchange gain or loss in the period.